 Irish whiskey offers a wide range of prices, fitting every budget.
 Whether you’re looking for affordable or premium options, there’s something for you.

-Redbreast: A Pinnacle of Irish Whiskey Craftsmanship
+1. Redbreast: A Pinnacle of Irish Whiskey Craftsmanship

 The Redbreast 21 Year is for those who want the best.
 It costs $399.99 for a 750ml bottle and has a 46% ABV.
-After 21 years in aging, it has a rich complexity that younger ones don’t.
+After 21 years of aging, it has a rich complexity that younger ones don’t.

 This whiskey has won gold medals at big competitions like the San Francisco World Spirits Competition and the International Spirits Challenge.
 These awards prove it’s one of the top Irish whiskeys out there.

-Jameson: Ireland’s Most Famous Export
+2. Jameson: Ireland’s Most Famous Export

 Today, Jameson is more popular than ever.
 In 2019, it sold over 8 million cases worldwide.
 It’s available in more than 130 countries.
 The United States alone bought 4.2 million cases in 2022, making Jameson the top Irish whiskey there.